Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Asymptotic properties

 \end{proposition}

 To derive the point-wise convergence rate of the estimator $\hat{\covarop}(s,t)$ in the next subsection, we require a local convergence property of the estimator $\hat{\mu}$.
-The following Proposition \ref{pro:mu_hatmu_local}, which is new in the literature, shows that the local uniform convergence rate is the same as the point-wise rate in Proposition~\ref{pro:mu_hatmu}, and differs from the global uniform convergence rate that has an additional $\log n$ factor.
+The following Proposition \ref{prop:random:mu:rate:local}, which is new in the literature, shows that the local uniform convergence rate is the same as the point-wise rate in Proposition~\ref{prop:random:mu:sup}, and differs from the global uniform convergence rate that has an additional $\log n$ factor.
 The reason for this phenomenon is that $\expect \{K_{h_{\mu}}(T-t)\}=1$ at a fixed point $t$ but $\expect\{\sup_{t\in\tdomain} K_{h_{\mu}}(T-t)\}={1}/{h_{\mu}}\rightarrow \infty$.
 Therefore, the additional $\log n$ factor is needed to offset this explosion in the case of global uniform convergence.
 In the local case, if $h=O(h_{\mu})$ and thus $\expect\{\sup_{\tau:|\tau-t|\leq h} K_{h_{\mu}}(T-\tau)\}=O({h}/{h_{\mu}})=O(1)$, then no offset is required.
-The proposition also directly implies the point-wise rate in Proposition~\ref{pro:mu_hatmu}.
-Its proof can be found in the supplementary material.
+The proposition also directly implies the point-wise rate in Proposition~\ref{prop:random:mu:sup}.